EVOLVING INTIMACY: A Look at Ennea-type, instinctual biases, and the 5 forms of intimacy

 “The quality of your relationships determines the quality of your life” – Esther Perel

-As sex and couples therapists, Lyndsey and Valerie have dedicated their careers to helping couples and individuals get out of self-defeating patterns of dysfunction and disconnection in order to move towards greater intimacy and relational satisfaction.
-This workshop is aimed to shed light on the ways our enneatype and instinctual bias unintentionally block the 5 forms of intimacy and offer tools and practices to increase the quality of intimacy in our lives.
+As sex and couples therapists, our workshop facilitators Lyndsey Fraser, LMFT, CST and Valerie Wanamaker, LCSW, have dedicated their careers to helping couples and individuals get out of self-defeating patterns of dysfunction and disconnection in order to move towards greater intimacy and relational satisfaction.
+(See Instructor Tab for their Bios.)

 THIS WORKSHOP QUALIFIES FOR IEA ACCREDITATION POINTS.